What Are Heat Pumps?

 Why Should I Consider a Heat Pump?

-Many homes in Baltimore City & Anne Arundel County are heated primarily by heat pumps as they can be more cost effective heating systems than oil or propane furnaces.
-If you heat with either of these fuels in the Baltimore Metro area, you should call today to get a free evaluation of the annual savings available to you by installing a heat pump.
+Many homes in Hanover are heated primarily by heat pumps as they can be more cost-effective heating systems than oil or propane furnaces.
+If you heat with either of these fuels, you should call today to get a free evaluation of the annual savings available to you by installing a heat pump.
 To keep investment costs down, you may even be able to keep your oil or propane unit to act as a backup, which all heat pump systems in our area require.
 Obviously, natural gas is still the best choice if you have access to it, but a heat pump is a close second.
 If you have a long-term outlook, or you just want to install the most efficient system possible, a geothermal heat pump solution might be the best fit for your home.
-Some geothermal heat pumps can be 30-40% more efficient than the top of the line “air-source” heat pumps, and they can provide hot water too.
+Some geothermal heat pumps can be 30-40% more efficient than the top-of-the-line “air-source” heat pumps, and they can provide hot water too.